chaitanya-sistla/azure-openobserve-connector/README.md

 This Go-based connector fetches logs from Microsoft Graph API, including audit logs, directory logs, sign-in activity, and consent approvals, and pushes them to OpenObserve for analysis.

+### Steps Covered in the README:

+1. **Microsoft App Registration**: How to set up the application in Azure and configure the required permissions.
+2. **OpenObserve Details**: Instructions on how to retrieve access token from O2 dashboard.
+3. **Environment Variables**: Instructions on how to use `.env` to store sensitive data and load it into the application.
+4. **Running the Code**: Commands to run the Go program locally and in the background using `nohup`.
+5. **Troubleshooting and Logs**: Instructions to monitor the logs of the connector.

 ## Features

 - Fetches audit, directory, sign-in, and user consent logs.